A border collie is one of the working dogs which was used and bred for herding purposes within the Scottish borders, mostly for sheep.

 Retinas play an essential and vital role in the vision, which absorbs and reflects light.
-Within the retina of an eye, there are rod cells, which allow the Border Collie to see in the dim light.
+Within the retina of an eye, there are rod cells, which allow the Border Collie to see in dim light.

 Progressive Retinal Atrophy makes these rod cells programmed to die themselves.
-The main symptom of this disorder is having night blindness, which leads to poor or low vision in dim light settings.
+The main symptom of this disorder is night blindness, which leads to poor or low vision in dim light settings.

 Trapped Neutrophil Syndrome (TNS)

 Trapped Neutrophil Syndrome shortened as TNS is a deadly syndrome in which the marrow within the bones creates white blood cells but don’t release them into circulation.